ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

         ... // do fancy stuff
         await user.save();

-        // Call to agenda and schedule a task, in 10 minutes send the welcome email to the user. this.agenda.schedule('in 10 minutes', 'send-welcome-email', { email: user.email },);
+        // Call to agendajs and schedule a task, in 10 minutes send the welcome email to the user. this.agendajs.schedule('in 10 minutes', 'send-welcome-email', { email: user.email },);

         ... // do more fancy stuff
         return user;